hlb8122/rust-bitcoin-zmq/README.md

-# Bitcoin ZMQ Wrapper
+# Bitcoin ZMQ Rust

-This library provides a relatively thin wrapper around the Bitcoin ZMQ, allowing you to receive from an asynchronous stream of transaction or block data.
+A library providing a relatively thin wrapper around Bitcoin ZMQ, allowing the construction of asynchronous streams of transaction or block data.

 ## Requirements